-Three primary outcomes of the Drowning Prevention Program, include:
+Three primary outcomes of the Bloomberg Philanthropies Initiative to Prevent Drowning include:

 - Identifying a cost-effective set of approaches to drowning prevention interventions that can be scaled-up in other low- and middle-income countries